Mt Garfield and the Town of Palisade, CO.

 Who Can Apply

-Non-profit land-conservation organizations, municipalities, counties, Colorado Parks and Wildlife, and political subdivisions of the State of Colorado that include in their mission the identification, acquisition, or management of open space and natural areas are eligible for Open Space Grants.
+- Political subdivision of the State of Colorado that includes in its mission the identification, acquisition, or management of open space and natural areas

 How To Apply